ShovalShabi/BookStore/README.md

 ### Using Terminal

-1. **Running Unit Tests:**
+**Running Unit Tests:**
-   - Navigate to the directory containing the unit tests project.
-   - Execute the following command:
+   - Under the main directory of this repository execute the following command:
      ```
      dotnet test
      ```

-2. **Running Integration Tests:**
-   - Navigate to the directory containing the integration tests project.
-   - Execute the following command:
-     ```
-     dotnet test
-     ```
-   - Ensure any necessary configurations or environment variables are set before running.

 ## Controller API